makrai/notes/kratzer88-stage-level-individual-level-pred.md

 well etn Pianist tmmer elne 5onate auswendtg kann since a ptantst always a sonata by heart knows
-' there is always a sonata that a pianist knows by heart' well eln Pianist eine Senate lmmer �uswendig kann since a pianist a sonata always by heart knQws
+' there is always a sonata that a pianist knows by heart' well eln Pianist eine Senate lmmer auswendig kann since a pianist a sonata always by heart knQws
 'a pianist knows any sonata (he plays) by heart'